WLCG-AuthZ-WG/common-jwt-profile/profile.md

 OAuth2 Authorization Server Metadata (RFC 8414).
 This document provides a profile for OAuth2 Access Tokens and OIDC ID Tokens.

-**The WLCG Token Profile version described by this document is '1.1'.**
+**The WLCG Token Profile version described by this document is 'x.y'.**

 The profile for the usage of JSON Web Tokens (RFC 7519) supports distributed authentication and authorization within the WLCG.
 The JWT profile is meant